Welcome to Deep Bay Kayaking

 The short answer is the shape of a Greenland paddle requires less force to push or pull the paddle through the water.
 This leads to greater stroke efficiency and allows the paddler to travel further while expending less energy.

-Deep Bay kayaking is now an official Rockpool Kayaks Reseller!
+Deep Bay kayaking is now an official Rockpool and Valley Kayak Reseller!

 The message below is from Pat Jones, she is the President of PIKA Kayak Club based in Langley.